sizsan/Bookly/README.md

 #### Authentication and Authorisation

 This requirement is focused on identifying a user's unique system, controlling a user's privileges and ensuring that all sensitive data is secure and encrypted.
 The reason that each user has to be identified is to prevent a user from signing up with a bot to spam the database with information causing various complications.
 After the user has been identified they are then able to sign up, which requires a password.
 Passwords fall under the category of sensitive data.
 This is another aspect of the authentication side of this requirement - encrypting sensitive data for the user that is then used to protect their account.
 Once a user has signed up, they are assigned the absolute minimum amount of privileges needed to use the application.
 Applying such heavy restrictions to the users privileges means that there are less pages to add authentication to, saving the team time.
-In the application 'Devise' was used to handle the 'Authentication and Authorisation'.
+In the application, Devise was used to handle the 'Authentication and Authorisation'.

 #### Encryption